|

 Bob and Dot both have

-and determination.
-Whenever they meet a challenge they like
+determination.
+Whenever they meet a challenge they like to meet it

 |